FAQs contains dynamic content that is frequently updated, so please check back often.

 For some time, CollegeSource has been seeking a better platform for empowering the user community to better communicate and to share their challenges and experiences in a powerful, yet easy, way.
 Our hope is that Questions will become the primary space for users to interact and share knowledge.
 Using this powerful tool, some of the most common and interesting questions that our software users pose can be preserved along with their community-provided and vetted answers.

-No, Questions does not replace OWL.
-Issues submitted through OWL will continue to get a timely response from CollegeSource staff.
+No, Questions does not replace the Issue Tracker.
 Questions asked in Questions are posed in an open (not confidential) community discussion and may or may not receive a response from CollegeSource staff.
 For that matter, there may be no response from the community and/or no response may be timely, but we hope that the usefulness of the tool and the networking potential will draw a number of invested users into the space to help each other out.
 While CollegeSource staff will monitor Questions, we are not committed to answering questions there.
 Users needing answers directly from the CollegeSource staff should submit their question to the OWL instead of (or in addition to) Questions.
 Simply put, the OWL guarantees a timely answer from CollegeSource staff; Questions (hopefully) produces answers from the community.
 And community answers will typically be broader and more experience-based ,in the aggregate, than staff answers.

 How does Questions work?
 Why are some higher on the page than others?